 - Omit the glaze and it's still delicious!

-- Substitute sugar in batter for maple sugar.
+- Substitute sugar in batter with maple sugar.
 The color will be more beige like the sugar.
 We use this organic maple sugar.

 - Create a fruit syrup or chocolate syrup instead of glaze, using maple syrup or honey to sweeten.